rkassoss/boilerplate-gulp/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Gulp - Boilerplate Starter

-This repo is a gulp starter for this CSS Tricks tutorial.
+This repo is a gulp starter on a HTML5 Boilerplate landing page.

-Remember to do run the `npm install` command after cloning this repo :)
+Run the `npm install` command after cloning this repo :)